 Accelerated Master's degrees in Public Administration, International Policy and Development and Nonproliferation and Terrorism Studies at Middlebury Institute of International Studies at Monterey, CA

 The School of International Studies, in collaboration with The Middlebury Institute of International Studies at Monterey (MIIS), offers students the opportunity to pursue a master's degree in Public Administration, International Policy and Development or Nonproliferation and Terrorism Studies.
 This accelerated degree is designed to be completed within 18 months of entering, which is 1 semester earlier than the usual time required to complete a master's degree.
+See flow chart of the MOU for Academic Cooperation here.

 Candidates may apply for the master's programs as they near completion of the required courses at Pacific.
 MIIS welcomes applications form all Pacific alumni, but for consideration for an accelerated entry program in particular, these conditions apply: